alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-15.md

 There is a folder named: `01-simple-component`.
 You should try and work through each of these examples.
 In each of the 7 examples there is some starter code with comments describing what to do.

-Follow the video lessons here:
+Follow the video lessons linked below.
+Watch the videos in the playlist numbered: Lesson 15 1 to Lesson 15 7.
+This are 95 mins of video.
+Watch them all.

 - https://www.youtube.com/watch?v=HAKiLAvt5ho&list=PLoN_ejT35AEhF_M9vBuZgW0E4PiDb19oX&index=52